MoTrPAC/MotrpacRatTrainingPhysiologyData/README.md

 **Vignettes:**

 * Statistical analyses of baseline body composition and VO2max testing measures
-* Statistical analyses of mean fiber area and fiber count by muscle and fiber type
+* Statistical analyses of mean fiber area by muscle and fiber type
+* Statistical analysis of fiber counts by muscle and fiber type
 * Statistical analyses of muscle-specific measures
 * Statistical analyses of plasma clinical analytes
 * Statistical analyses of post- vs. pre-training body composition and VO2max testing measures
-* Statistical analysis of weekly total body weight
+* Statistical analysis of weekly total body mass

 **Articles:**

 * Plots of plasma clinical analytes
 * Plots of baseline measures
 * Plots of fiber area by muscle and fiber type
+* Plots of muscle fiber type percentages
 * Plots of muscle measures
 * Plots of post - pre differences
 * Plots of tissue dissection times
-* Plots of weekly body weight and blood lactate
+* Plots of weekly body mass and blood lactate

 ### About MoTrPAC